Yucca

-Yucca (/ˈjʌkə/ YUCK-uh) is both the scientific name and common name for a genus native to North America from Panama to southern Canada.
+Yucca (/ˈjʌkə/ YUK-ə) is both the scientific name and common name for a genus native to North America from Panama to southern Canada.
 It contains 50 accepted species.
 In addition to yucca, they are also known as Adam's needle or Spanish-bayonet.
 The genus is generally classified in the asparagus family in a subfamily with the Agave, though historically it was part of the lily family.
 The species range from small shrubby plants to tree-like giants, such as the Joshua tree.
 All yuccas have rosettes of leaves that taper to points and inflorescences with many flowers that are mainly cream white with thick petals.
 Though adapted to a wide range of climates the plants are xerophytes, ones that specialize in dry living conditions.

 The tight relationship between the yucca plants and their pollinators, the yucca moths from the genera Tegeticula and Parategeticula, is a well known example of evolutionary mutualism.
 They are an important part of the ecology of North American deserts, providing shelter to small animals and creating habitats.
 The human uses of yuccas include garden plants, as food, and for extracts.
 The flower petals of various species are eaten as a part of local cuisine, particularly in Central America and Mexico.
 Historically, the yucca was extensively used for its fibers to make cords, baskets, mats, and sandals.
 It continues to be used by native peoples for traditional soaps.

 Description

 Yuccas are perennial plants with long, pointed sword shaped leaves in one or more rosettes, circular arrangements of leaves.
 Usually the leaves are stiff and fibrous, but a few species have fleshy leaves.
 The leaves are numerous and arranged in spirals at the ends of stems or branches.
 Plants can be small shrubs or large resembling trees.
 The surface of the leaves are hairless, but some have a very rough surface.
 About half of all species have fibers that peel off the edges of the leaves.
 Their color can be bright green, gray-green, or pale blue.
 The leaves never have spines on their edges, but may be very finely toothed.
 Some yucca species reproduce by underground rhizomes and form colonies of plants, but this feature is rare in the fleshy-fruited yuccas, which will usually produce new sprouts at the base of the plant from nodule-like growths.

 Plants without stems or trunks grow from a thick underground caudex, a modified stem with growth at the end like in a palm tree.
 Species that do not have trunks tend to be found in colder areas such as the Rocky Mountains, Great Plains, and eastern United States.
 Species with trunks are more common in the subtropics, deserts, and tropics to the south.
 The largest of these tree yuccas is Yucca brevifolia, commonly known as the Joshua tree in the American southwest.
 The Joshua tree can reach up to 15 m in height.
-Every species grows in soil, except for Yucca lacandonica, which grows as an epiphyte.
+Every species grows in soil, however Yucca lacandonica usually grows as an epiphyte.